Advanced Radiation Panel design for applications in National Security and Food Safety: Test results

-where $E$ is the $^{137}$Cs photopeak energy (662 keV).
-The Compton edge is thus at $\simeq$ 480 keV.
-From Figure~\ref{fig:Compton} we see that the Compton edge is at $\simeq$ bin 515.
-The pedestal is at bin 15 (see Figure~\ref{fig:noise}), so the energy per bin is equal to 480/(515-15) $\simeq$ 1 keV.
-The overflow bin shown in Figure~\ref{fig:Compton} captures most of the cosmic-ray muon events.
-However, we also see a few hits between the Compton edge and the overflow bin that are likely due to cosmic-ray muons that just graze the corner of the counter.
+From Figure~\ref{fig:noise}, we see that the Compton edge is at $\simeq$ bin 515.
+The pedestal is at bin 15, so the energy per bin is $\simeq$ 1 keV.
+Note: The overflow ADC count (1024) shown in Figure~\ref{fig:noise} captures cosmic-ray muon events.